Behavioral health experts offer roadmap to address growing workforce crisis

 Dr. Manuel Paris, Jr. is also a Yale author on this publication.
 He is an associate professor of psychiatry and deputy director of Hispanic Services at the Connecticut Mental Health Center.
 Other authors are affiliated with the Annapolis Coalition on the Behavioral Health Workforce, a non-profit organization of which Dr. Hoge is a founding member and the current Senior Science and Policy Advisor.

-This Article was submitted by Shane Seger, on Monday, November 04, 2013.
+This article was submitted by Shane Seger on November 4, 2013.